syncfusion-content/maui-docs/MAUI/LinearGauge/bar-pointer.md

 ## Customize bar pointer thickness

-The thickness can be changed by the [`PointerSize`]() property of the bar pointer.
+The thickness can be changed using the [`PointerSize`]() property of the bar pointer.
 The following code sample demonstrates the same.

 {% tabs %}